 You can include in medical expenses the cost of a legal sterilization (a legally performed operation to make a person unable to have children).
+Also see Vasectomy, later.

 Stop-Smoking Programs

 You can include in medical expenses amounts you pay for a program to stop smoking.
 However, you cannot include in medical expenses amounts you pay for drugs that do not require a prescription, such as nicotine gum or patches, that are designed to help stop smoking.